- Python

 1 line integration

-AddHELICONE_API_KEY to your environment variables.Copy
+AddHELICONE_API_KEY to your environment variables.export HELICONE_API_KEY=sk-<your-api-key>

 # You can also set it in your code (See below)